-We are a new laboratory studying quantum materials in the Department of Materials Science and Engineering at the University of Maryland.
+We are an experimental group studying quantum materials in the Department of Materials Science and Engineering at the University of Maryland.
 We study the fundamental physics of quantum materials and develop devices for next-generation information and energy technologies.
 We are always looking for passionate researchers to join our team.

 Aug.
 2021: Our recent results on electron crystals are discussed in the Quanta Magazine.